Find out more about the different fees and costs you may have to pay when buying a home, from arranging a mortgage to conveyancing.

 Many people organise their mortgage application themselves, but some choose to use a broker or mortgage adviser.

-A broker or adviser may charge you a fee, but our chosen mortgage partner, London & Country, offers fee-free advice.
+A broker or adviser may charge you a fee, but there are quite a few that offer fee-free advice.

 The amount of stamp duty you have to pay depends on the value of your property.
 This is paid to your solicitor, who then pays it to HM Revenue & Customs (HMRC) upon completion.